1972 Larrakia Petition: The petition

+Response

-Staff at the Palace received the letter on 3 November 1972, then returned the petition to the Australian Government, via the Paul Hasluck the then governor-general and it was placed on file.
+Staff at the Palace received the letter on 3 November 1972, then returned the petition to the Australian Government, via then Governor-General of Australia, Paul Hasluck, and it was placed on file.

 A month after this Prime Minister Gough Whitlam was elected on a pledge to recognise Aboriginal land rights.
-The petition is now held by the National Archives of Australia and it can be viewed in full online.

 Significance

-The 1972 Larrakia Petition is a landmark document in the fight for land rights for Aboriginal people and helped drive momentum for the Woodward Royal Commission.
+The 1972 Larrakia Petition is a landmark document in the fight for Indigenous land rights in Australia, and helped drive momentum for the Woodward Royal Commission.
 As such it was a precursor for the Aboriginal Land Rights Act 1976.
+The petition is now held by the National Archives of Australia and it can be viewed in full online.

-In 1979 the Larrakia people made their first formal land claim, the Kenbi Land Claim over the Cox Peninsula, which remain ungranted until 2006.
+In 1979 the Larrakia people made their first formal land claim, the Kenbi Land Claim over the Cox Peninsula.
+It was eventually granted in 2006.